GruberMarkus/Export-RecipientPermissions/docs/README.md

 ### 1.2.24.
 UpdateInverval
 Interval to update the job progress
-Updates are based von recipients done, not on duration Number must be 1 or higher, low numbers mean bigger debug files
+Updates are based von recipients done, not on duration Number must be 1 or higher, lower numbers mean bigger debug files
 Default: 100
 ## 1.3.
 Runtime
 The script can run many hours, depending on the number of recipients and the speed of the environments to check.